Delicious and light pumpkin scones, that only need 1/2 cup of pumpkin puree. Served with an easy cranberry butter.

 - Bake the scones in preheated oven until well set and starting to turn golden, about 12-15 minutes.
 Remove from oven, then remove to a cooling rack to cool.
 Dust with icing sugar to serve, if you like.

-- For the cranberry butter: Add the dried cranberries to a bowl with the boiling water and let stand 5 minutes.
+- For the optional cranberry butter: Add the dried cranberries to a bowl with the boiling water and let stand for 5 minutes.
 Drain and pat dry.
 Add to a clean bowl, together with the softened butter and icing/confectioners' sugar.
 Stir to combine well.
 Serve softened alongside the scones.
 Left-over cranberry butter can be covered and refrigerated for several days.

 Notes